bi-labor/es-mssql/docs/exercise3.md

 1. Run the ETL process.

 1. If the process succeeded, verify the contents of the table using SQL Server Management Studio.
-Create a screenshot of the table contents.
-Please make sure that the screenshot is taken such that it **includes the database name** (which is your Neptun code) from the _Object explorer_ window!
-Also verify that you **added your Neptun code prefix** to the Country names!
+Verify that you **added your Neptun code prefix** to the Country names.
+Then create a screenshot of the table contents.

-   > :memo: Save the screenshot file as `exercise-3\ex3_table_screenshot_users.png` - overwrite the placeholder file with yours.
+   > Save the screenshot file as `ex3.png` - overwrite the placeholder file with yours.

+   Please make sure that the screenshot is taken such that it

+   - includes the database name (which is your Neptun code) from the _Object explorer_ window,
+   - contains the date and time when the screenshot was taken (e.g. including the clock form the Start menu)
+   - and includes the name of the machine you are working on (e.g. execute a `whoami` command from the command prompt).

    ![Sample expected screenshot](images/exercise/users-table-verify-content.png)